postcss/postcss-color-gray/README.md

 //=> 'a {color: rgb(85, 85, 85); background-color: rgba(26, 26, 26, 0.25)}'
 ```

 *Note that [gray() may have a keyword argument to specify a color via "luminance"](http://dev.w3.org/csswg/css-color/#issue-658bb235).
-Current version of this plugin doesn't support this feature.*
+Current version of postcss-color-gray doesn't support this feature.*

 ## License